Futoshi Matsunaga

-Matsunaga's crimes were so atrocious that most Japanese media were not willing to report the details.
-The Japan Times reported that prosecutors said the case is without comparison in the criminal history of Japan.
-Several writers, including Ryūzō Saki, published the details of the crimes.
+Due to the severity of Matsunaga's crimes, many Japanese media outlets chose not to report the details.
+The Japan Times reported that prosecutors said the case was without comparison in the criminal history of Japan.
+Several writers, including Ryūzō Saki, later published the details of the crimes.

 Early life

 Futoshi Matsunaga was born in Kokurakita Ward of the city of Kitakyūshū in Fukuoka Prefecture, and grew up in Yanagawa.
 Matsunaga received good grades in school and had a charming personality, but tended to exhibit disciplinary problems.
 He was transferred to another high school after engaging in a relationship with a junior high school girl.
 He married at 19 and had a son.

 Despite being married, Matsunaga was involved with at least ten mistresses.
 In October 1982, during his marriage, he became involved with Junko Ogata, one of his former schoolmates from Yanagawa.
 In 1984, Matsunaga promised to marry Junko, but her mother, Shizumi Ogata, did not approve of the relationship because of Matsunaga's abuse of her daughter.
 Matsunaga raped Shizumi as a result.
 In 1985, Matsunaga convinced Junko that her family hated her because of a suicide attempt and persuaded her to move in with him.

 That same year, Matsunaga also purchased a building in which he could operate a futon business.
 Afterwards, he began to electrically shock employees on the third floor.
 Matsunaga would sometimes suddenly shout towards other men, saying things like, "There is a spirit behind you!
 It is sucking away your fortune!"
 He also made references to religious terms like saṃsāra and kami.
 By 1992, Matsunaga had stolen 180 million yen (about US$2.2 million) through fraud or blackmail.
 He and Junko evaded police capture and were put on Japan's most wanted list.